krismac/TeamFonz/README.md

 # TeamFonz
 Group Project to practice using JavaScript/ Java to make a web based Professional Development Award (PDA) Submission application app.

 ## TeamFonz consisted of
 - Genna Walsh (genocw)
 - Graham Stein (Graham-Stein)
 - Kris Mac (krismac)

+# Specification
+CodeClan instructors required that we establish a project to create an application in 5 days (during Week 15 of CodeClan) using core Java & Javascript with frameworks.

-# Professional Development Academic Evidence Submission App
+## Professional Development Academic Evidence Submission App
 - PDAEEEEE Submission App

 We agreed that there was a opportunity for a PDA submission app: